OFFLINE-GmbH/oc-site-search-plugin/README.md

 **You can easily extend this plugin to search your custom plugin's contents as well.
 See the documentation for further information.**

+### Get native support for your plugin

+If you are a plugin developer and wish to have native support for your contents in SiteSearch please submit a pull request for your search provider or send us a copy of you plugin so we can create the provider for you.

+We cannot add support for every plugin but will add any plugin that has a notable project count on the October Marketplace.

 ## Components